svn2github/akismet/trunk/readme.txt

 = 4.1 =

 * Added a WP-CLI method for retrieving stats.
+* Hooked into the new "Personal Data Eraser" functionality from WordPress 4.9.6.

 = 4.0.8 =
 *Release Date - 19 June 2018*